-Amanda Groover Hyland focuses on intellectual property, media, and First Amendment counseling and litigation for a variety of corporations and non-profit organizations.
-Ms. Hyland is a Chambers USA-ranked, AV-rated attorney who has been recognized year after year as one of Atlanta’s rising stars in intellectual property and litigation.
+Amanda Hyland focuses on intellectual property, media, and First Amendment counseling and litigation for a variety of corporations and non-profits.
+She has been recognized by numerous organizations, including Chambers, World Trademark Review, and Best Lawyers in America as a national leader in intellectual property.

 The Federal Bar Association

 Kate’s Club, Board Member, Executive Board Member and External Committee Chair

 Atlanta Council of Younger Lawyers Campaign, Firm Coordinator

 Atlanta Humane Society, Junior Board (1873 Society), 2013-2016